Skip to Main Content

 This group is best suited to serious readers who can make the commitment to reading all of the books rather quickly.
 You should read a minimum of four books between meetings.

 I will communicate TAG information via the daily student announcements, student emails, and in Mr. Braden’s weekly activity newsletter.
+Students, it is your responsibility to check for updates regularly!

 TO DO!